Bengal vs Maine Coon Cats: The Differences (With Pictures)

 Both Bengal cats and Maine Coons enjoy human company.
 However, the Bengal cat tends to be needier, so they do best in homes where they’re not left alone for long hours.
 Maine Coons tend to enjoy human company at a distance, so they can do well on their own for a greater amount of time.

 Overall, if you typically spend a lot of time at home or live with many people, a Bengal cat will fit in well with your lifestyle.
-If you don’t mind spending time grooming, a Maine Coon can be a great cat for you.
+If you do not mind spending time grooming, a Maine Coon can be a great cat for you.
 Either way, both these large cats have wonderful personalities, so they’ll quickly become beloved family members and companions for many years to come.

 Related Reads: